 Al-Kindi, a brilliant Arab scholar, mathematician, healer, and musician, worked with light and a pinhole in the ninth century.

 In the 11th century, an Arab physicist named Ibn al-Haytham (Alhazen) published optics books that featured light tests through a tiny hole in a darkened chamber (aka camera obscura).
-Hence, many regard him to be the legitimate inventor.
+Hence, many regard him to be a legitimate inventor.

 Leonardo da Vinci even wrote about it, writing the first clear explanation of the camera obscura in his Codex Atlanticus.
 He also sketched roughly 270 illustrations of camera obscura systems in his art books over the years and linked them to the human eye.